-Travel may be required between London and Oxford to attend CDT lectures, seminars and other events part of the CDT.
-To facilitate this the CDT will contribute up to £25 per return journey.
-Please note this is a maximum amount and we expect travel costs to be kept to a minimum wherever possible by booking fares in advance, making use of railcards/purchasing multi-ride tickets for the Oxford Tube or X90 bus routes.
-Your claim may be queried if you are regularly requesting the cost of on-the-day fares to be reimbursed.
+Travel may be required between London and Oxford to attend CDT lectures, seminars and other events as part of the CDT.
+To facilitate this the CDT will cover the cost of a railcard and contribute up to £30 per return journey.
+Please note this is a maximum amount and we expect travel costs to be the best value possible by booking fares in advance, making use of railcards/purchasing multi-ride tickets for the Oxford Tube bus route.
+Your claim may be queried if you are regularly requesting the cost of on-the-day fares to be reimbursed/travelling on anytime day returns.